nearprotocol/stakewars/README.md

 Before you start, please make sure that you have a machine with publicly routable ip address.
-Also please make sure you have docker installed on your machine, or, if you prefer to run your node without docker, follow the instructions [here](https://docs.nearprotocol.com/docs/local-setup/running-testnet) to install the required packages.
+Also please make sure you have docker installed on your machine, follow the instructions [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04), or, if you prefer to run your node without docker, follow the instructions [here](https://docs.nearprotocol.com/docs/local-setup/running-testnet) to install the required packages.